Connect on LinkedIn

 Tamara is well published and regularly reviews for international journals.
 She is a member of the editorial boards of the Journal of Clinical Nursing and Contemporary Nurse.
 Professional affiliations include the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM), the Australian Diabetes Educators Association (ADEA) and the Sigma Theta Tau Honours Society.

-Tamara maintains clinical currency working part-time as a diabetes educator at Nepean Diabetes Service.
+Tamara maintains clinical currency working part-time as a pediatric diabetes educator at Nepean Diabetes Service.

 - 2019 Diabetes NSW & ACT High Achiever Award (Individual)

 - 2018 Dean's Award Innovation in Learning and Teaching (Individual)

 - 2018 UTS 2018 Inaugural Learning and Teaching Citation (Team Member)